 What is your current speed?

-Wireless service by Cellular is available from Bell, Telus (Eagle is the dealer) and Rogers offices in Cobourg.
+Wireless service by Cellular is available from Bell, Telus and Rogers offices in Cobourg.
 Choose depending on availability of coverage in your exact location.
-Bell’s price is typical – $10/month for 100MB/Mth, $45 for 5GB etc – comparable to phone data prices.
+Bell's price is typical - $100/month for unlimited at 25 Mbps, comparable to phone data prices.

 Connectivity for Eagle is provided by Bell but server and support is by Eagle.

 This comparison is applicable to the consumer level service.

 Data above is for services in Cobourg.
 All supply multiple email accounts.

 The Internet is getting to be a service that's as important as a telephone - but there are many questions that are rarely discussed or if they are, they are in terms too technical for the average user.

 On this page, some of these questions are answered or at least discussed so you can decide for yourself.